Searching for the Health Benefits of Extra Virgin Olive Oil - Article

 What Factors Affect the Polyphenol Count in Olive Oil?

 Time, light, heat and air are the main culprits that “kill” the positive health effects of polyphenols in olive oil – as well as decrease the stability of the prevalent lipids or fatty-acids present in olive oil, primarily Oleic Acid (or Omega-9s).
-As time passes, from harvest to consumption, the olive oil polyphenol count diminishes – because of the oils exposure to heat, light and air.
+As time passes, from harvest to consumption, the olive oil polyphenol count diminishes – because of the oils exposure to heat, light and air, and because of the natural passage of time.
 Olive oil has a maximum shelf life of approximately two years – but often less, depending on how it was pressed, how it has been stored, and when it was bottled.
 Modern extraction and storage methods help extend the life of olive oils, but once that bottle is opened in your kitchen, the clock starts ticking faster.

 But, there are other factors that affect the polyphenol count as well.
 For example: